ukusormus/ci-security/ci-security-slides.md

 ![Professor potato](images/professor_potato.jpeg) <!-- .element: width="400" -->

+---slide---

-- These labs are miscellanous advanced topics:
+These labs are miscellanous advanced topics:

 - Lab50: Learn how to generate your own static analysis results interchange format files
 - Lab51: Learn how to use githooks to prevent bad pushes
 - Lab52: Study defect dojo for application vulnerability management